Revised October 24, 2018; August 5, 2019; revised July 28, 2022; March 2, 2023

 Five Aggregates – What We Like to Maintain to Our Satisfaction

-14. Finally, the last line of the verse summarizes it all: “saṃkhittena pañcupādānakkhandhā dukkha.”
+15. Finally, the last line of the verse in #5 summarizes it all: “saṃkhittena pañcupādānakkhandhā dukkha.”

 Translated: “The suffering that can be stopped arises because of the craving for the five aggregates.”

-15. Therefore, dukha (suffering or the vedanā felt) arises BECAUSE we crave for things in this world and do “san” to acquire such things.
+16. Therefore, dukha (suffering or the vedanā felt) arises BECAUSE we crave things in this world and do “san” to acquire such things.

-- Another critical concept to understand is the benefits one gets by the removal of craving for worldly things; see, “Three Kinds of Happiness – What is Niramisa Sukha?“.
+- Another critical concept is the benefits of removing the craving for worldly things; see “Three Kinds of Happiness – What is Niramisa Sukha?“.